AckerlyXu/heima/articles/site-recovery/site-recovery-vmware-to-azure.md

 **Support requirement** | **Details**
 --- | ---
 **Azure** | Learn about [Azure requirements](./site-recovery-prereq.md#azure-requirements)
 **On-premises configuration server** | You need a VMware VM running Windows Server 2012 R2 or later.
 You set up this server during Site Recovery deployment.<br/><br/> By default the process server and master target server are also installed on this VM.
-When you scale up, you might need a separate process server, and it has the same requirements as the configuration server.<br/><br/> Learn more about these components [here](./site-recovery-set-up-vmware-to-azure.md#configuration-server-minimum-requirements)
+When you scale up, you might need a separate process server, and it has the same requirements as the configuration server.
 **On-premises VMware servers** | One or more VMware vSphere servers, running 6.0, 5.5, 5.1 with latest updates.
 Servers should be located in the same network as the configuration server (or separate process server).<br/><br/> We recommend a vCenter server to manage hosts, running 6.0 or 5.5 with the latest updates.
 Only features that are available in 5.5 are supported when you deploy version 6.0.
 **On-premises VMs** | VMs you want to replicate should be running a [supported operating system](./site-recovery-support-matrix-to-azure.md#support-for-replicated-machine-os-versions), and conform with [Azure prerequisites](./site-recovery-support-matrix-to-azure.md#failed-over-azure-vm-requirements).
 VM should have VMware tools running.
 **URLs** | The configuration server needs access to these URLs:<br/><br/> [!INCLUDE [site-recovery-URLS](../../includes/site-recovery-URLS.md)]<br/><br/> If you have IP address-based firewall rules, ensure they allow communication to Azure.<br/></br> Allow the [Azure Datacenter IP Ranges](https://www.microsoft.com/download/confirmation.aspx?id=41653), and the HTTPS (443) port.<br/></br> Allow IP address ranges for the Azure region of your subscription, and for West US (used for Access Control and Identity Management).<br/><br/> Allow this URL for the MySQL download: http://cdn.mysql.com/archives/mysql-5.5/mysql-5.5.37-win32.msi.